-Next Car Game blows by crowdfunding goal, 50,000 demo downloads reported
+Next Car Game blows past crowdfunding goal, 50,000 demo downloads reported

 The holidays were good to Next Car Game and its particular vision of motorized mayhem.
 After Bugbear Entertainment's Kickstarter to fund its latest racing game fell short of its goal in November, the developer asked for support through the project's website.
 Backers there have contributed more than $490,000, well clear of its original crowdfunding goal.